knightjdr/cellmap-scripts/README.md

 * build a localization hierarchy for retrieving parent and child terms

 12. Upload related
-* summary of prey values
+* summary of prey values for evaluating localizations